Empirical Asset Pricing ECON5069

 - Available to Visiting Students: No

 This course explores the interplay among financial economic theory, the availability of relevant data, and the choice of econometric methodology in the empirical study of asset pricing models.
-This course includes alternative asset pricing models such as the capital asset pricing model (CAPM), arbitrage pricing theory (APT), stochastic discount factor (SDF), and consumption-based CAPM (CCAPM).
-Further, econometric techniques such as multivariate regression, seemingly unrelated regression (SURE) and generalised method of moment (GMM) are introduced for the empirical test of the alternative asset pricing models.
-The practical demonstration of empirical asset pricing tests using the STATA software package is an important component of the course.
+This course includes asset pricing models such as the capital asset pricing model (CAPM), arbitrage pricing theory (APT), stochastic discount factor (SDF), linear multifactor pricing models, unconditional and conditional consumption based models CAPM (CCAPM) and term structure models.
+Econometric models such as time series regression, multivariate regression, seemingly unrelated regression (SURE) and generalised method of moments (GMM) are introduced for the empirical test of the asset pricing models.
+The practical demonstration of empirical asset pricing tests using the R programming language is an important component of the course.

 10 weekly lectures in 2h blocks

 Basic Econometrics (ECON5002), Portfolio Analysis and Investment (ECON5027) or Economic Fundamentals and Financial Markets (ECON5005).

 The main aim of this course is to introduce students to the core fields of modern finance and financial econometrics.
 This course overviews asset pricing models and introduces econometrics for the empirical test of asset pricing models.
 Furthermore, this course emphasises how students construct datasets and test asset pricing models using STATA software package

 By the end of this course students will be able to:

 1. Critically assess and work with discrete time empirically testable asset pricing models

 4. work with datasets and perform empirical testing